MinaBasem/CNN-Tech-News-ETL-with-Sentiment-Analysis/README.md

 - Possibility of adding multiple news sources
 - Possibility of eliminating the use of Selenium and merely extracting the headlines and their corresponding links into a dictionary in the extract phase
+- Airflow or Cron modification to allow for automated running